mannas632006/THEETIFY-Entry_Test_Prep_App/README.md

 ---

 ## IMPORTANT: Secrets / API keys (read this!)

-NEVER write your real API keys directly in the code or paste them in chat.
-All secret keys go into a private file called `.env` (see `.env.example` for the template).
-That file is ignored by Git, so it never gets uploaded.

 Steps:
 1. Make a copy of `.env.example` and rename the copy to `.env`.